ibm-cloud-docs/monitoring/about-collect-metrics.md

 - `Network metrics` provide information about the network.
 They offer insight to the connections that are established between your applications, containers, and servers.
 For example, you can find information about the bytes that are being sent or received, or the number of HTTP requests, connections, and latency.
 In addition, for SQL or MongoDB, the agent collects additional information when it is configured in troubleshooting mode.

-### Default metrics per Kubernetes cluster
-{: #about-default-metrics-kube}

-The {{site.data.keyword.mon_short}} agent automatically collects the following types of metrics per Kubernetes cluster:
+In addition, the {{site.data.keyword.mon_short}} agent automatically collects the following types of metrics per Kubernetes or Openshift cluster:

 - `State metrics`: Kube state metrics report on the health and state of the various objects that run inside Kubernetes components, such as deployments, nodes and pods.
-To see the list of metrics that are collected by default, see [Kubernetes State](https://docs.sysdig.com/en/docs/sysdig-monitor/metrics/metrics-library/sysdig-legacy-format/kubernetes/kubernetes-state/){: external}.
+To see the list of metrics that are collected by default, see [Kubernetes State](hhttps://docs.sysdig.com/en/docs/sysdig-monitor/metrics/metrics-library/sysdig-legacy-format/kubernetes/kubernetes-state/){: external}.

 - `Resource usage metrics`: Resource usage metrics reports on the health and state of CPU and memory for workers (nodes) and pods that are running in the cluster.
 The data can be analyzed by namespace, by worker, by pod, by workload object such as deployments, daemonSets, and more.

+### Agent for non-orchestrated environments
+{: #agent-modes-ov-light}

+By default, this agent collects core infrastructure and network time series that you can use to monitor the host.

+For a list of collected metrics, see [Metrics Available for non-orchestrated environments](https://docs.sysdig.com/en/docs/installation/sysdig-agent/agent-configuration/configure-agent-modes/metrics-available-in-monitor-light/).

+### Agent for orchestrated environments
+{: #agent-modes-ov-full}

+By default, this agent collects the same metrics as the agent for non-orchestrated environments and also Kubernetes state and resource usage metrics.

+For a list of collected metrics, see [Metrics Available for orchestrated environments](https://docs.sysdig.com/en/docs/sysdig-monitor/using-monitor/metrics/metrics-library/prometheus-format/).

 ## Collecting custom metrics by using the {{site.data.keyword.mon_short}} agent